qvieth/myarchive/index.md

     7. [ ] no need to go fast with foundation knowledge
     8. [ ] i just realize how my brain react when i meet so many things new/diffcult/alreadyforgot
     9. [ ] for visualization(or anything) : code should be the last thing to be paid attention, focus on the process, ideas
+    10. [ ] search for trigon cheatsheet, ...
 - slope = rise/run = ds/dt = v
 - [X] theory of computation - comeback after done maths
 - numerical vs symbolic work - computing - model?